F&P Appliances latest to be hit by possible ransomware attack

 • Cyber attack at Lion brewery disrupts supply of beer

-A spokeswoman for the spun-off Fisher & Paykel Appliances, which listed on the NZX and a separate operation, confirmed to the Herald that it had received a communication from F&P Appliances saying it had been hit by a cyber attack.

-A spokesman for F&P Appliances said the company would be making a statement shortly.
+"The attempt was identified quickly and, as a result, we locked down our IT ecosystem immediately.
+We are currently working with third party experts to restore our systems and our ability to take and fulfil orders, as well as introducing additional security measures.

+"We are one of many businesses that have been the subject of a global cyber-attack in recent months, and we are working closely with other businesses to understand how we can better protect ourselves from this type of criminal activity."

 An anonymous tip-off to the Herald said the company's network had been compromised by ransomware attacker.
-A message on F&P Appliances' main switchboard redirects callers to the company's website, warning of delays due to delays caused by "system issues".
+The company's switchboard still directs callers to its website due to "system issues."

+F&P had no immediate comment on whether a ransom demand was involved.

 If the cyber incident at F&P Appliances turns out to be a ransomware attack, it will join several high-profile targets over recent months, including Toll Group, which has suffered two major attacks, BlueScope Steel and an attack on Honda's global operations today which some commentators say bears the hallmarks of a ransomware attack.